phil-opp/blog_os/blog/post/2016-05-28-catching-exceptions.md

 +++
 title = "Catching Exceptions"
 date = "2016-05-28"
+updated = "2016-06-25"
 +++

 In this post, we start exploring exceptions.
 We set up an interrupt descriptor table and add handler functions.
-At the end of this post, our kernel will be able to catch page faults.
+At the end of this post, our kernel will be able to catch divide-by-zero faults.

 <!--more-->